DarrenCoppinger/playwright-milestone-project/README.md

 The pdf extracts of the playwrights work (Townland and The Minimum Requirement) accessible from the "Writing" page and the text used on the "About" page were provided by the client, Playwiright Neasa O'Callaghan.

 ### Acknowledgements

+I would like to thank Neasa O'Callaghan for her input into this design and for providing the image, video and audio content for it.

+#### Disclaimer

+This Website was produced for educational purposes only.